openhab/openhab-docs/installation/synology.md

 ## Prerequisite - prepare the Synology OS for openhab

-Synology NAS is based on unix but it has limitations since it is not a full server.
+Synology NAS is based on Linux but it has limitations since it is not a full server.
 There are some shortcuts you have to take to make it work.
 For the use of openHAB you need some preparation steps.
 For this create a ssh session into your NAS.
 For reference how to do that: I found this [youtube tutorial](https://www.youtube.com/watch?v=BCCIMRbAUp8).
 When you are in the secured shell first thing to do is to create the user openhab.
 ```bash
 sudo synouser --add openhab habopen